Sustainability and Ethics

 We preference local raw material suppliers, followed by closest proximity suppliers, and manufacture all our garments locally under Ethical Clothing Australia accreditation.
 Our fabrics are certified organic and are natural, renewable materials with non-toxic finishes/dye.
 We also seek out suppliers with carbon neutral factories that ensure ethical treatment, fair wages and working conditions of workers across the supply chain via GOTS, Fair Trade or Fair Wear Foundation.

-If and when we choose to work with protein fibres, we will choose cruelty free, such as peace silk and locally sourced, non-mulesed, RWS traceable merino or recycled wool.
+If and when we choose to work with protein fibres, we will choose cruelty free options, such as peace silk, recycled or deadstock RWS traceable merino wool.

 Not only do we reveal our entire supply chain from fibre to finish, we also help customers extend the life of their clothes via our Care, Repair, Wear program.
 With every order, we provide a care guide to help keep clothes looking fab for longer.
 We also offer free repairs on A.BCH clothes for the life of the garment and facilitate repair and zero waste workshops within our community.
 Our founder, Courtney Holm is a thought leader who speaks regularly at fashion and sustainability events across Australia and abroad.